Kurt’s practice focuses on labor management relations, corporate campaigns and related litigation.

-Kurt has extensive experience advising employers facing corporate campaign activity from labor unions and other non-governmental organizations.
-He has helped employers to develop overall campaign management strategies as well as litigation responses to campaign activities, including civil RICO actions.
-Kurt’s practice also focuses on protecting employers from unfair competition, unauthorized disclosures of confidential information, and theft of trade secrets.
+Kurt has advised employers facing corporate campaign activity from labor unions and other NGOs; helped employers develop overall campaign management strategies and litigation responses to campaign activities, including civil RICO actions; and helped protect employers from unfair competition, unauthorized disclosures of confidential information, and theft of trade secrets.

 Kurt is a contributing author to the Hunton Employment & Labor Law Perspectives blog.
-Kurt also participates in a number of the firm’s pro bono programs and served as past co-chair of the firm’s Veterans Pro Bono Committee.
-He is active in the Wills for Heroes Program, preparing wills, powers of attorney and medical directives for Virginia first responders.
-Kurt also participates in the Lawyers Serving Warriors program, representing soldiers injured in Operation Iraqi Freedom in disability and medical retirement proceedings before military Medical and Physical Evaluation Boards.
+Kurt also participates in a number of the firm’s pro bono programs and serves as co-chair of the firm’s veterans pro bono committee.
+He is active in the Wills for Heroes program, preparing wills, powers of attorney and medical directives for Virginia first responders.
+Kurt also participates in the Lawyers Serving Warriors program, representing soldiers injured in Operation Iraqi Freedom in disability and medical retirement proceedings before military medical and physical evaluation boards.

 - Advised clients in numerous union organizing campaigns, including under the NLRB’s new representation case procedures (the “ambush” election rules) and helped clients prepare advance strategies for responding to union organizing under the Board’s new rules.